 Subject to statute:

-Any institution of higher education, corporation, financial institution, or retail operator or any other type of business entity or association that handles, collects, disseminates, or otherwise deals with nonpublic personal information.
+Any institution of higher education, corporation, financial institution, or retail operator or any other type of business entity or association (including a data broker) that handles, collects, disseminates, or otherwise deals with nonpublic personal information.

 Third party recipients: